-This luxurious hotel is situated just a short distance from Catedral de Sevilla and the Real Alzacar de Sevilla, which makes it perfect for those visiting the city.
+This luxurious hotel is situated just a short distance from the cathedral and the Real Alcázar, which makes it perfect for those visiting the city.
 The building was built in 1929 and has retained plenty of the original character despite being renovated in 2012.
 The hotel consists of 151 rooms decorated in varying styles, from the Castilian era to the Moorish era.
-Traditional styles are crossed with modern décor, throughout, with original features such as an inner courtyard decorated with Corinthian columns and marble medallions depicting famous Spaniards.
+Traditional styles are crossed with modern decor, throughout, with original features such as an inner courtyard decorated with Corinthian columns and marble medallions depicting famous Spaniards.
 Expect five-star standards and service.

 Situated in La Alameda de Hércules in the historical quarter of Seville, Hotel Sacristía de Santa Ana is only a short walk from the city centre.
 Its location is perfect for guests who wish to remain close to the centre but not at its heart.
-Found within a former 18th century vestry, the hotel fits right in with the baroque and avant garde style of the surrounding buildings.
+Found within a former 18th-century vestry, the hotel fits right in with the baroque and avant-garde style of the surrounding buildings.
 The building provides plenty of character with a hospitable and comforting ambiance in the 24 rooms.
-The staff are also very warm and are always on hand to help guests with any enquiries.
+The staff are always on hand to help guests with any enquiries.

-Located close to the very centre of the city, near the Barrio de Santa Cruz, is Hotel Palacio de Vallapanés.
-The fantastically central location makes this hotel a convenient stay for everyone.
+Centrally located near the Santa Cruz neighbourhood, Hotel Palacio de Vallapanés is a convenient stay for all travellers.
 Built in the 18th century and home to Manuel Lopez Pintado, the building provides guests with an air of elegance and sophistication.
-Despite renovations, the hotel has retained much of its original charm in the baroque décor, such as beautiful high ceilings with marble and stone arches and columns.
+Despite renovations, the hotel has retained much of its original charm in the baroque decor, such as beautiful high ceilings with marble and stone arches and columns.
 With a pretty patio and efficient, friendly service, this is a welcome haven in the centre of Seville.